 You can read a feature article describing the building, including its measured first year energy performance, in the 2008 edition of the ASHRAE on-line magazine High Performing Buildings.
 The first year of data shows slightly greater energy consumption than the computer simulations predicted.

-The following links to documents and Web sites that list specific strategies for energy efficiency in new buildings design.
-Some of these documents are available in Adobe PDF format.
+The following documents and websites list specific strategies for energy efficiency in new buildings design.

 - A Design Guide for Energy-Efficient Research Laboratories is published online by the DOE Lawrence Berkeley National Laboratory.

 - Federal Leadership in High Performance and Sustainable Buildings Memorandum of Understanding lists guiding principles for integrated design and energy performance.

 - Labs21 Tool Kit is used to help design, construct, and operate high-performance laboratory buildings.